ywcheong/leetcode-idea/two-pointer/remove-duplicates-from-sorted-array.md

 # remove-duplicates-from-sorted-array
-This is the step-by-step solution to solve the following problem in Leetcode.
+This is the step-by-step solution to solve the following problem on Leetcode.

 * Remove Duplicates from Sorted Array - *Top interview 150*
   * https://leetcode.com/problems/remove-duplicates-from-sorted-array/

  To solve the problem, we need a two-pointer method.
-Since the given array is monotonically increasing array, we would not meet any identical element in any two non-adjacent position.
+Since the given array is a monotonically increasing array, we would not encounter any identical element in two non-adjacent positions.

- By acquiring an idea from this preperty, we can think that we could scan the whole array, using `read_pos`, and ignoring all the duplicative elements until:
+ By acquiring an idea from the preperty, we can think that we could scan the whole array using `read_pos`, and ignore all the duplicative elements until:
  * Reaching the end of the array : `next_read_pos < len(nums)`
  * Reaching non-duplicative elements : `nums[read_pos] == nums[next_read_pos]`